eaprelsky/infodynamics/book/10_the_biological_foundation.md

 ## Clinical Validation: When Circuits Fail

-Understanding information physics as biological electrical phenomena helps explain various neurological and psychiatric conditions as circuit dysfunctions.
+Understanding information dynamics as biological electrical phenomena helps explain various neurological and psychiatric conditions as circuit dysfunctions.

 **Depression: Voltage Regulation Failure:**
 Major depression involves reduced dopamine and serotonin signaling, which decreases the voltage of information related to reward and pleasure.
 PET scans show reduced metabolic activity in reward circuits, confirming the biological basis of reduced information voltage.